2014 Plan Design Changes

-There are six State Health Benefit Plan (SHBP) options offered to SHBP members and their eligible dependents through Cigna and UnitedHealthcare (UHC).
-Former employees continuing coverage who are enrolled in Medicare may also choose to enroll in Medicare Advantage (MA) Plans also administered by BCBSGa.
+There are three non-Medicare Advantage State Health Benefit Plan (SHBP) options offered to SHBP members (including new hires) and their eligible dependents through Blue Cross Blue Shield of Georgia (BCBSGa).
+Former employees continuing coverage who are enrolled in Medicare may also choose to enroll in one of the two SHBP Medicare Advantage (MA) Plans also administered by BCBSGa.

 A Qualifying Event (QE) or life event change is defined as a personal change in status which may allow you to change your benefit elections.
 Examples of a QE are a change in marital status, number of dependents, employment status or eligibility for health coverage.
 The QE rules that apply to you will depend on whether you are an active employee, former employee continuing coverage, or a surviving spouse or surviving child.
 These rules are set forth in your Summary Plan Description.

 Other Important Information

 For further information, please refer to the various sub-menu pages listed in the left navigation of this web page.